-JOIN Keyword Description AND Join of (all) concurrent threads within then process instance with incoming transitions to the activity: Synchronisation is required.
-The number of threads to be synchronised might be dependent on the result of the conditions of previous AND SPLIT(s).
+JOIN Keyword Description AND Join of (all) concurrent threads within the process instance with incoming transitions to the activity: Synchronisation is required.
+The number of threads to be synchronised might be dependent on the result of the conditions of previous SPLIT(s).
 XOR Join for alternative threads: No synchronisation is required

-Table 3-17: JOIN alternatives of Entity Activity
+Table 3-16: JOIN alternatives of Entity Activity